 According to Jason Rosenfeld, as students, the Pre-Raphaelites consciously chose to avoid the influence of Leonardo and other old masters.
 Notwithstanding this, I would argue that in the case of The Finding, Holman Hunt found some inspiration in Leonardo’s Last Supper (1495).
 Additionally, the painting Christ Among the Doctors by Bernardino Luini (c.
 1550) in the National Gallery may well have been a consideration for Holman Hunt given that it was wrongly attributed to Leonardo whilst he was at the Royal Academy.

 Holman Hunt had indicated in a letter to John Ruskin that he regarded his Finding picture as being as important to him as The Last Supper was to Leonardo da Vinci.
-In the letter which responded to Ruskin’s criticism, Holman Hunt makes reference to Leonardo taking seven years to complete The Last Supper as part justification for taking so long on his Finding painting.
-Furthermore, notwithstanding any earlier commitment to avoid any influence, it is fair to assume that Holman Hunt admired da Vinci’s work given that he is favourably placed on the renowned Pre-Raphaelite List of Immortals.
+In the letter which responded to Ruskin, Holman Hunt makes reference to Leonardo taking seven years to complete The Last Supper as part justification for taking so long on his Finding painting.
+It is fair to assume that Holman Hunt admired da Vinci’s work given that he is favourably placed on the renowned Pre-Raphaelite List of Immortals.
 This snippet of information might indicate something of Holman Hunt’s inner professional and religious ambitions; to create a memorable and potentially canonical work of art within a new, contemporary religious tradition.
 However, in formal terms it is possible to detect more than a nod in da Vinci’s direction.
 In terms of The Last Supper, The Finding’s deployment of a cast of symbolic characters surrounding the figure of Jesus would seem the most evident characteristic.
 Furthermore, the tentative link with the festival of Passover would connect the pictures within the religious sphere.
 The last supper as conveyed in the New Testament book of Matthew (26:17-30) is meant to take place at the Passover meal, and The Finding takes place after the seven-day festival has just come to an end.

 However, it is Holman Hunt’s construction of pictorial depth that is most pertinent here.
 The inclusion within the composition of a graduated set of pillars spaced in accordance with conventions of perspective corresponds with the graduated pillars within either side of The Last Supper.